BlueBrain/MorphIO/README.md

 ### Read-only API
 The read-only API aims at providing better performances as its internal data representation is contiguous in memory.
-All accessors return immutable objects and the mechanism for accessing individual sections is also simpler than in the read/write API.
+All accessors return immutable objects.

 Internally, in this API the morphology object is in fact where all data are stored.
 The Soma and Section classes are lightweight classes that provide views on the Morphology data.

-Hierarchical properties (children/parent properties) can be retrieved from the Section object itself.

 For more convenience, all section data are accessed through properties, such as:
 ```python